-Opened in May 2010, Le Méridien offers a welcome boutique alternative to the more standard hotels near the convention center.
+Opened in 2010, Le Méridien is a boutique alternative to the more standard hotels near the convention center.
 The 10-story hotel occupies an old YMCA built in 1908 and has maintained some of the original architectural character, such as ornate woodwork lining the archways of the airy lobby.
-It's a French-themed Philadelphia hotel that blends the building's inherent charm and Le Méridien's modern decor comes with a bit of an art-deco twist.
+It's a French-themed Philadelphia hotel that blends the building's inherent charm and modern decor comes with a bit of an art-deco twist.
 Landings for the upper floors are cantilevered to the original brick wall of a 75-foot atrium that fills the property's center with natural light; some rooms only have a view of this atrium.
 Rooms are posh and comfortable, if spare: some have only one mod chair besides the high-top desk chair.
 Southern-facing rooms have views of City Hall.
 Wi-Fi is complimentary in the lobby and throughout the building with guest login.
 This upscale hotel in a Georgian revival building features a stylish brasserie, free Wi-Fi in public areas and a 75-foot central atrium courtyard.

 YOU SHOULD KNOW While centrally located to all of Philadelphia's tourist hotspots and blocks from City Hall, the hotel is just next door to a sketchy area and therefore tourists should exercise street smarts.
 It's totally safe inside the hotel and of course around the city.